EstebanForge/nautilus-backspace-nav/README.md

 Because the backspace key is, for better or worse, a common way to navigate up a directory in many file managers across different OSes.
 Muscle memory is a powerful thing, and it can be frustrating to have to use the mouse or a two-handed keyboard shortcut to achieve the same result in modern Nautilus.

 And I'm old enough to take care of myself and decide how I want to use my computer.
-Default options are OK, but developers shouldn't forget about users of an OS that promotes freedom of choice (and customization).
+Default options are OK, but developers shouldn't forget about users of an OS that promotes freedom of choice.
 Simple hidden options (gsettings) would be enough for "power users".
-And would be highly appreciated.

-Anyhow...

 I did find other extensions online that do this, but they were either outdated (Gnome 46 and earlier) or not working properly (couldn't use the backspace key in text fields).
 So I decided to create my own.